 Certified Humane: The birds are uncaged inside barns or warehouses but may be kept indoors at all times.
 They must be able to perform natural behaviors such as nesting, perching, and dust bathing.
 There are requirements for stocking density and number of perches and nesting boxes.
 Forced molting through starvation is prohibited, but beak cutting is allowed.
 Compliance is verified through third-party auditing.
 Certified Humane is a program of Humane Farm Animal Care.

 Animal Welfare Approved: The highest animal welfare standards of any third-party auditing program.
 The birds are cage-free and continuous outdoor perching access is required.
 They must be able to perform natural behaviors such as nesting, perching and dust bathing.
 There are requirements for stocking density, perching, space and nesting boxes.
 Birds must be allowed to molt naturally.
 Beak cutting is prohibited.
-Animal Welfare Approved is a program of the Animal Welfare Institute.
+Animal Welfare Approved is a program of the A Greener World.

 American Humane Certified: This label allows both cage confinement and cage-free systems.
 Each animal who is confined in these so-called “furnished cages” has about the space of a legal-sized sheet of paper.
 An abundance of scientific evidence demonstrates that these cages are detrimental to animal welfare, and they are opposed by nearly every major US and EU animal welfare group.
 Forced molting through starvation is prohibited, but beak cutting is allowed.
 Compliance is verified through third-party auditing.
 American Humane Certified is a program of American Humane Association.